Violet Perfume: No One Is Listening

 Violet Perfume: No One Is Listening (Perfume de violetas, nadie te oye) is a 2001 Mexican drama film directed by Marisa Sistach.
 It was Mexico's submission to the 74th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

 Yessica (Ximena Ayala) is a rebellious girl who forms an unlikely friendship with quiet schoolmate Miriam (Nancy Gutiérrez).
 Yessica's home life is ruled by her brutal stepfather and her amoral stepbrother, Jorge (Luis Fernando Peña), while Miriam shares a calm, loving household with her mother.
-The girls' friendship is shattered after Jorge arranges to have one of his friends rape Yessica.
+The girls' friendship is shattered after Jorge arranges to have some of his friends, to rape Yessica.
 In the aftermath, the traumatized girl unwittingly draws Miriam into her troubled world.